 Simple English definitions for legal terms

-Read a random definition: city clerk
+Read a random definition: special-facts rule

 The Madrid Union is a system for registering trademarks internationally.
 It was established by a treaty called the Madrid Agreement in 1890.
 Under this system, a trademark registered in one country that is also registered with the World Intellectual Property Organization receives equal protection in all countries that are part of the treaty.
 This helps businesses protect their trademarks in multiple countries without having to register them separately in each country.
 The United States joined the Madrid Union in 2002.